 It’s important to note that the above shelf life estimates are approximate and can vary depending on factors such as the freshness of the vegetables, the cooking method used, and the overall storage conditions.

-See also How long to cook wagyu steak on pan
+See also How to cook shrimps in a pan

 Warning: If the cooked vegetables develop an off smell, strange texture, or mold, it is best to discard them to avoid the risk of foodborne illness.